 African art > African mask, tribal art, primitive art > Lega mask

-Reduced version of this African Lega mask whose horns allow identification.
+This African Lega mask of reduced size is flanked by erect horns that allow its identification.
 Satin patina, residual kaolin.
-These masks indicated the stage that its holder had reached within the Bwami, a learning society composed of different ranks, and joined by wives whose spouse had reached the third level, that of the ngandu.
+These masks indicated the stage the holder had reached within the Bwami, a learning society composed of different ranks, and joined by wives whose spouses had reached the third level, that of the ngandu.
 Sold with base.
 Total height: 24 cm.

 Watch the video